 This will show low values in the presence of cardiogenic shock.

 Blood tests can tell if there has been serious damage to heart tissue.
 They can also tell if there has been a decrease in oxygen values.
-If the cardiogenic shock was due to myocardial infarction, cardiac enzymes will be raised and oxygen saturation will be lower.
+If the cardiogenic shock was because of a heart attack, there will be more enzymes linked to heart damage and less oxygen than normal in your blood.

-This ultrasound imaging of the structure and activity of the heart provides a 2D image showing the flow of blood.
-It may an immobile part of the heart (as in myocardial infarction) or it may point to a valvular abnormality that shows the backflow of blood.
+This ultrasound imaging of the structure and activity of the heart provides an image showing the flow of blood.
+It may show a motionless part of the heart (such as in a heart attack) or it may point to an abnormality with one of your heart’s valves.

-This is a pulmonary catheter that is inserted into the heart to show its pumping activity.
+This is a specialized pulmonary catheter that is inserted into the heart to show its pumping activity.
+This should only be placed by a trained Intensivist or Cardiologist.

-To treat cardiogenic shock, your physician must find and treat the cause of the shock.
-If myocardial infarction is the cause, your doctor may give you oxygen and then insert a catheter into the arteries supplying the heart muscle to remove the obstruction.
+To treat cardiogenic shock, your doctor must find and treat the cause of the shock.
+If heart attack is the cause, your doctor may give you oxygen and then insert a catheter into the arteries supplying the heart muscle to remove the blockage.

 If an arrhythmia is the underlying cause, your doctor may try to correct the arrhythmia with electrical shock.
 Electrical shock is also known as defibrillation or cardioversion.
-The doctor may also give medications and fluid to improve blood pressure and cardiac output.
+The doctor may also give medications and fluid to improve blood pressure and increase the amount of blood your heart pumps.

-Patients with hypertension or previous history of heart attack should keep their blood pressure under control and use medications as directed by their doctors.
-Obese patients should exercise regularly and try to lose weight.
-Patients with high cholesterol should lower their intake of fat in their diet.
+People with hypertension or previous history of heart attack should keep their blood pressure under control and use medications as directed by their doctors.
+Obese people should exercise regularly and try to lose weight.
+People with high cholesterol should lower their intake of fat in their diet.
 Smokers should try to quit smoking.
+Most importantly, call 911 or visit an emergency room immediately if you experience a heart attack or any of the symptoms associated with cardiogenic shock.
+Your doctors can help prevent cardiogenic shock, but only if you get the medical attention you need.